bastianrosenberg/cas-ost-notes/README.md

 # Notes App

-This is a project for Frontend Engineer OST
+This is a project for the CAS Frontend Engineer OST 2023/2024

 # Technologies